TheBigBookMan/grad-dip/Artificial Intelligence/Algorithms.md

 ## Blind Search (breadth-first, depth-first, depth-first with depth limit)
 - **Breadth-first search**-
 	- explores the state space lebel-by-level
+	- uses a queue- first in first out
 	- only when no more states to be explored at a given level it moves on to the next level
 	- goes by the levels of the tree, may take a while to get to the bottom of a singular branch if they are all long as it has to clear every parent node off that level
 	- does not maintain a list of states on the current path (however you can if path is required by storing ancestor information along with each state)